sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

 The *Pariśista* follows Yājñavalkya in the main, both as to the matter taken and the arrangment.
 Beginning from verse 131 of the third chapter of Yājñavalkya the *Pariśista* unfolds itself as it proceeds to deal with the various topics.
 In many places in the first five chapters, and in other places, verbal identity of the *sūtras* to the verses of Yājñavalkya is clear.
 In fact the many textual difficulties which the two manuscripts presented were overcome by a close study of the Pan *Pariśista* with the *Mitāksarā*of Vijñaneśvara, which had utilized the *Pariśista* to the fullest extent.
 The extent of borrowing from Manu is also considerable.
 Manu has been accepted wherever Yājñavalkya has not touched the topic and laid down the rule (chap 2, *sūtras* 9-12).
 A similar instance can be seen in chapter 6, *sūtras* 3 to 6 where sins entailing loss of caste are enumerated.
-Where there is a difference of opinion between Yājñavalkya and Manu, the *Pariśista*follows the [former¹](# "See footnote No 10 of p१९ infra")
+Where there is a difference of opinion between Yājñavalkya and Manu, the *Pariśista*follows the former¹[^37]

+[^37]: "See footnote No 10 of p१९ infra"

 OTHER WORKS